Coupled Integral PINN for Discontinuity: Introduction and formulation of benchmark equations

 \subsubsection{Sod Problem}

-The Sod shock tube problem is a classic test case in computational fluid dynamics, used to evaluate the accuracy of numerical solvers in capturing shocks, contact discontinuities, and rarefaction waves.
-The problem involves an ideal gas in a one-dimensional tube, initially divided by a diaphragm.
-The left side contains gas at high density and pressure, while the right side has lower density and pressure.
-Both sides are at rest initially\cite{SOD19781}.When the diaphragm is removed, the system evolves according to the Euler equations, producing different characteristic waves.
-Consider the initial condition as below:
+The Sod shock tube problem considers an ideal gas in a one-dimensional tube initially separated by a diaphragm, with the left state having higher density and pressure and the right state having lower density and pressure, while both sides are initially at rest~\citep{SOD19781}.
+Upon removal of the diaphragm, the system evolves under the Euler equations and generates a sequence of characteristic waves; we initialize the system with a left state $(\rho,u,p)=(3,\,0,\,3)$ for $x\in[0,0.5]$ and a right state $(\rho,u,p)=(1,\,0,\,1)$ for $x\in(0.5,1]$.

-MUSCL scheme we deployed discrete the space with length 0.002 and used the Runge–Kutta(RK) method to integrate with time step 0.002s, CI-PINN is trained with 300 initial and boundary points and 40000 random sampling points inside the time-space domain.
-CI-PINN, as Figure 7 shows, performs satisfactorily, close to the gold-standard accuracy of the fine-grained numerical solver of MUSCL.
-At the same time, CI-PINN correctly simulates all the shockwave and rarefaction movements, which reaches the satisfactory accuracy.